SupplyFrame/gulp-nginx/readme.md

     stopNginx(configFile)
     runNginx(configFile, {additionalArgs, fullPath})

-configFile is always required.  startNginx and stopNginx do what you would expect.
+startNginx and stopNginx do what you would expect.  configFile is always required.
+All three of the functions always return a promise the will be resolved once the nginx process has finished execution, which usually happens very quickly.

 Nginx lets you administer multiple aspects of its execution by running nginx with different arguments.
 For example, stopNginx runs nginx with the additionArguments of -s and stop.
 Executing the following commnand will show you many of the options.

     nginx -h